Section A: ILR Fees in 2026

 Section C: ILR Fee Exemptions and Reductions

-Unfortunately, unlike some visa categories, the UK Home Office does not offer general fee exemptions or reductions for ILR applications.
+The Home Office does not offer fee waivers for indefinite leave to remain applications and there is no general discretion for the Home Office to waive or reduce the ILR application fee on grounds of financial hardship or exceptional circumstances.
 This means all applicants are expected to pay the full application fee set by the Home Office.

 Section D: ILR Fee Refunds